HaxeFoundation/code-cookbook/assets/content/cookbook/Beginner/using-filesystem.md

 # Using the file system

+Using file system in Haxe is made easy because of the  [`sys` package](http://api.haxe.org/sys/).
 These are the Haxe targets that can directly access the filesystem:

 Name | Access to filesystem
 --- | --- |